Touffy/client-zip/README.md

 |  **experiment 3** | Safari |     1.768 (σ=12) s | 1.691 (σ=19) s |  3.149 (σ=45) s |  1.511 (σ=38) s |  2.703 (σ=79) s |
 | baseline: 0.892 s | Chrome |     4.604 (σ=79) s | 3.972 (σ=85) s | 7.507 (σ=261) s |  3.812 (σ=80) s |  6.297 (σ=35) s |

 The experiments were run 10 times (not counting a first run to let the JavaScript engine "warm up" and ensure the browser caches everything) for each lib and each dataset, *with the dev tools closed* (this is important, opening the dev tools has a noticeable impact on CPU and severe impact on HTTP latency).
-The numbers in the table are the mean time of the ten runs, with the standard deviation in parentheses.
+The numbers in the table are the meantime of the ten runs, with the standard deviation in parentheses.

 For the baseline, I timed the `zip -0` process in my UNIX shell.
 As advertised, fflate run just as fast — in Chrome, anyway, and when there is no overhead for HTTP (experiment 1).
 In the same test, client-zip beats everyone else in Safari.